tsujan/BreezeEnhanced/README.md

 ## Installation

-The version number in the file NEWS shows the main version of KWin that is required for the compilation. *Compilation should not be done against other versions of KWin!*.
+The version number in the file [NEWS](NEWS) shows the main version of KWin that is required for the compilation. *Compilation should not be done against other versions of KWin!*

 Open a terminal inside the source directory and do:
 ```sh